dadayadav/Web-scraping/README.md

-# Web-scrapping
+# Web-scraping
-a basic form of web scrapping
+a basic form of web scraping